 Brand Guide Template For Canva

 Ready to create your own Brand Guide?
-Click here for access to the template — you’ll get an instruction .pdf that will give you access to the template in Canva and if you need help making decisions about your brand, you’ll love the entire Brand with Confidence Toolkit — it comes with the Brand Guide template, a Brand Board Template and a treasure trove of resources to help you create an awesome guide for your brand.
+Click here to grab the exact template used in this post.
+And if you need help making decisions about your brand, you’ll love the entire Brand with Confidence Toolkit — it comes with the Brand Guide template, a Brand Board Template and a treasure trove of resources to help you create an awesome guide for your brand.

 You can use the templates for personal or commercial projects, so if you’re a designer, you’re welcome use it to add value to your branding projects without taking up loads of your time.
 Enjoy!